 Christians in Qatar are asking us to pray for:

-Qatar is an absolute monarchy ruled by relatively young Emir, Sheikh Tamim Bin Hamah Al-Thani who came to power in June 2013 after his father, Sheikh Hamad handed over the leadership to him.
+Qatar is an absolute monarchy ruled by relatively young Emir Sheikh Tamim Bin Hamad Al-Thani who came to power in June 2013 after his father, Sheikh Hamad, handed over the leadership to him.
 Economically, Qatar has rich gas reserves but is also trying quickly to diversify by investing heavily in research, development, finance, health, education and infrastructure.
 It continues to develop quickly as it prepares to host the 2022 Football World Cup.

 Qatar’s population has more expatriates than local citizens.
-Of its roughly 2.4 million people, only about 288,000 (12% approx.) are Qatari nationals.
+Of its roughly 2.57 million people, only 12% are Qatari nationals.
 In 2010, foreign workers accounted for 94% of the economically active population in the country.
 With the increase of many nationalities in this tiny nation, there have been clashes between the local and foreign cultures which have caused concern to both Qataris and expatriates.

 The strict Wahhabi sect of Sunni Islam is dominant in Qatar, but there is also a small number of Shi’ite Qataris.
-Many Shi’ite have become successful businessmen, but they are not prominent in government, for reasons of security and/or prejudice.
+Many Shi’ites have become successful businessmen, but they are not prominent in government for reasons of security and/or prejudice.
 Because of the influence of Wahhabism, Qatar has one of the most conservative societies in the world.
-While expatriates enjoy normal lifestyles, Qatari society is far more restrictive, especially for the local women.
+While expatriates enjoy normal lifestyles, Qatari society is far more restrictive, especially for local women.

 Due to past and present restrictions, Qataris have had very little exposure to Christian truth.
 Most Qataris have never met a real Christian with whom they could communicate at a meaningful level.
 This is beginning to change.